laowantong/paroxython/docs/md/taxonomy.md

 ### Zooming out: `pattern`

 Now this is arguably the most interesting feature to tag in a beginner-level program.
 Under `pattern`, you will find numerous variants of the invaluable [accumulation pattern](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) (counting, summing, filtering, finding the “best” element, etc.), but also some early-exit patterns (testing for an universal or existential property, finding the first “good” element, etc.), whether by traversing a sequence or evolving a state.
+Although the relative size of `pattern` is the smallest of the taxonomy, note that it is almost that of `meta/program` (which has one occurrence per program): in other words, almost all programs feature such a pattern (which spans several lines).

-This is an aspect of programming which is rarely taught in a conscious and systematic way, and to which Paroxython intends to draw your attention.
+The loop patterns constitute an aspect of programming which is not always taught in a conscious and systematic way, and to which Paroxython intends to draw your attention.

 ..warning::
     For priority reasons, Paroxython searches for these patterns in “statement” loops only, not in “comprehension” loops.
 This may change in a future version.